-THE CONSTRUCTION OF OUR PLANNED ETHANOL PRODUCTION FACILITY WILL REQUIRE SIGNIFICANT ADDITIONAL FUNDING, WHICH WE EXPECT TO RAISE THROUGH DEBT FINANCING.
+THE ACQUISITION OF PBI AND THE CONSTRUCTION OF OUR PLANNED ETHANOL PRODUCTION FACILITY WILL REQUIRE SIGNIFICANT ADDITIONAL FUNDING, WHICH WE EXPECT TO RAISE THROUGH DEBT FINANCING.
 WE CANNOT ASSURE YOU THAT WE WILL BE SUCCESSFUL IN RAISING ADEQUATE CAPITAL.

-We anticipate that we will need to raise approximately \$60 million in debt financing to construct our first ethanol production facility.
+We anticipate that we will need to raise approximately \$40.0 million and an additional \$60.0 million in debt financing to complete the acquisition of PBI and to construct our first ethanol production facility in Madera County, respectively.
 We have no contracts with or binding commitments from any bank, lender or financial institution for this debt financing.
 We cannot assure you that any funding from one or more lenders will be obtained, or if it is obtained, that it will be on terms that we have anticipated or that are otherwise acceptable to us.
 If we are unable to secure adequate debt financing, or debt financing on acceptable terms is unavailable for any reason, we may be forced to abandon our plans for the construction of an ethanol production facility.

-PEI CALIFORNIA HAS NOT CONDUCTED ANY SIGNIFICANT BUSINESS OPERATIONS AND HAS BEEN UNPROFITABLE TO DATE.
-IF PEI CALIFORNIA FAILS TO COMMENCE SIGNIFICANT BUSINESS OPERATIONS, IT WILL BE UNSUCCESSFUL, WILL FAIL TO CONTRIBUTE POSITIVELY TO OUR PROFITABILITY AND WILL HAVE AN ADVERSE EFFECT ON OUR FINANCIAL CONDITION AND RESULTS OF OPERATIONS.
+NEITHER PBI NOR PEI CALIFORNIA HAS CONDUCTED ANY SIGNIFICANT BUSINESS OPERATIONS AND HAVE BEEN UNPROFITABLE TO DATE.
+IF EITHER PBI OR PEI CALIFORNIA FAILS TO COMMENCE SIGNIFICANT BUSINESS OPERATIONS, IT WILL BE UNSUCCESSFUL, WILL FAIL TO CONTRIBUTE POSITIVELY TO OUR PROFITABILITY AND WILL HAVE AN ADVERSE EFFECT ON OUR FINANCIAL CONDITION AND RESULTS OF OPERATIONS.

-PEI California has not conducted any significant business operations and has been unprofitable to date.
-Accordingly, there is no prior operating history by which to evaluate the likelihood of PEI California's success or its contribution to our profitability.
-We cannot assure you that PEI California will ever complete construction of an ethanol production facility and commence significant operations or, if PEI California does complete the construction of an ethanol production facility, that PEI California will ever be successful or contribute positively to our profitability.
-If PEI California fails to commence significant business operations, it will be unsuccessful and will fail to contribute positively to our profitability, which will have an adverse effect on our financial condition and results of operations.
+Neither PBI nor PEI California has conducted any significant business operations and has been unprofitable to date.
+Accordingly, there is no prior operating history by which to evaluate the likelihood of PBI's or PEI California's success or its contribution to our profitability.
+We cannot assure you that our acquisition of PBI will ever be consummated or, if consummated, that PBI will ever commence significant business operations or ever be successful or contribute positively to our profitability.
+We also cannot assure you that PEI California will ever complete construction of an ethanol production facility and commence significant operations or, if PEI California does complete the construction of an ethanol production facility, that PEI California will ever be successful or contribute positively to our profitability.
+If PBI or PEI California fails to commence significant business operations, it will be unsuccessful and will fail to contribute positively to our profitability, which will have an adverse effect on our financial condition and results of operations.